Jedediah Huntington: Early life

-Huntington was born in Norwich, Connecticut, the son of Jabez and Elizabeth (Backus) Huntington.
+Huntington was born in Norwich, Connecticut Colony, the son of Jabez and Elizabeth (Backus) Huntington.
 Huntington graduated from Harvard in 1763 and received a master's degree from Yale University in 1770.

 He was engaged in commercial pursuits with his father, was an active member of the Sons of Liberty, and of the Committee of Correspondence established at Norwich on 6 June 1774.

 Appearance

 He was a slightly built man: "His greatness was rather intellectual and moral than physical, as there is in existence a memorandum of the weighing of several revolutionary officers at West Point, August 19, 1788; when Gen. Washington weighed 209 pounds, Gen. Lincoln, 224, Gen. Knox, 280, and Gen. Huntington, 132."
+Author Edwin Valentine Mitchell notes that "The diminutive General Huntington, weighing only 132, … appears like a minnow among the whales."

 Military career

 As the war approached, Huntington became an active officer in the Norwich militia.
 He was appointed ensign of the first Norwich militia company in October 1769, became a lieutenant in 1771, and a captain in May 1774.
 In October 1774, Huntington was made Colonel of the 20th Regiment of Connecticut Militia.
 When Israel Bissell brought the Lexington Alarm to Norwich on April 20, 1775, he personally delivered it to Colonel Huntington, who immediately got his men ready to march.
-On April 26 they arrived in Wrentham, Massachusetts, and a few days later they were in Roxbury and became part of the Siege of Boston.
+On April 26 they arrived in Wrentham, and a few days later they were in Roxbury and became part of the Siege of Boston.

-About May 20, 1775, Colonel Huntington traveled the 65 miles back to Norwich to put his affairs in order before returning to his command.
-While there, he arranged for his wife Faith and some of the other officer's wives to travel back to Roxbury to join their husbands at the siege.
-On their way back, the axle of their carriage was broken in an accident on June 13 near Providence, RI, and their journey was delayed.
+Around May 20, 1775, Colonel Huntington traveled the 65 miles back to Norwich to put his affairs in order before returning to his command.
+While there, he arranged for his wife, Faith, and some of the other officer's wives to travel back to Roxbury to join their husbands at the siege.
+On their way back, the axle of their carriage was broken in an accident on June 13 near Providence, and their journey was delayed.
 They arrived back in Roxbury just in time to see the bloody aftermath of the Battle of Bunker Hill.
 The shock of seeing this, and the realization of the danger her family was in, caused Faith to start having bouts of serious depression.
 Despite the best efforts of the family she continued to deteriorate and hanged herself on November 24, 1775.

 In July 1775, the Connecticut Assembly ordered the creation of the 8th Regiment and gave command to Colonel Huntington.
 The men were recruited mainly in New London, Hartford, and Windham Counties and included much of Huntington's 20th regiment.
 The regiment was stationed on the Long Island Sound until September 14 when, on requisition from Washington, it was ordered to the Boston Camps and took its post at Roxbury in Gen. Spencer's Brigade.
 The 8th remained active until expiration of the terms of service in December 1775.